This simple badlands butte is the highest point in North Dakota and may be the only high point to charge admission.

 White Butte gets its chalky color from the bentonite clay that makes up the butte which was formed by glacial runoff thousands of years ago.
 As only the 30th tallest state high point, the hike to the top of White Butte is not particularly challenging, including only a one mile trek to the summit from an old farmhouse marking the trail’s start.
 However, the countryside crawls with prairie rattlesnakes in the summer which can make the trip more dangerous.

-The butte and surrounding lands are owned by Daryle and Mary Dennis, who reportedly request a $10 donation per vehicle from visitors, and also request visitors to call ahead and alert them if you will be making the trek.
-If they are unavailable, the trip to the top of the butte can simply be undertaken without permission at one’s own risk.
+The butte and surrounding lands are owned by Daryle and Mary Dennis, who have granted a right of easement to allow interested highpointers to hike on their land and reach the summit.
+They request a $10 donation per vehicle from visitors to be deposited in the red iron ranger at the road near the start of the trail.
 Any proceeds that are offered to the family go to maintaining the site itself.